ekiwi/simulator-independent-coverage/Readme.md

 # Requests an FPGA instance
 firesim launchrunfarm

-# Programs the FPGA with our desired bitsream
+# Programs the FPGA with our desired bitstream
 firesim infrasetup

 # Runs the simulation